serverlessland/serverlessland/content/coldstarts/big3.md

 When Does Cold Start Happen?
 ----------------------------

-The very first cold start happens when the first request comes in after a deployment.
+The very first cold start happens when the first request comes in after deployment.

-After that request is processed, the instance is kept alive to be reused for subsequent requests.
+After that request is processed, the instance stays alive to be reused for subsequent requests.

 The strategy for reuse differs very between the cloud vendors: